Tri-Hybrid Multi-User Precoding Using Pattern-Reconfigurable Antennas: Fundamental Models and Practical Algorithms: Conclusion

 This paper investigates a tri-hybrid \ac{MIMO} architecture that integrates digital, analog, and antenna-domain precoding via pattern-reconfigurable antennas for multi-user communication.
 The primary contribution lies in the development of two channel models to capture varying levels of radiation pattern flexibility and develop the WMMSE-based precoding algorithms with practical power constraints and quadratic complexity.
 The developed two models evaluate the system performance under two scenarios: (i) a practical setting constrained by existing pattern-reconfigurable antenna hardware, and (ii) an idealized case where arbitrary radiation patterns can be synthesized.
 The results allow us to answer the two questions posed in Section~I. For Q1, under current hardware limitations in~\cite{Wang2025Electromagnetically}, the achievable performance gain is modest, yielding approximately $\unit[0.9]{bps/Hz}$ in our simulation environment.
 However, with more advanced hardware supporting greater pattern flexibility, the performance gain can be substantial, exceeding $\unit[5.8]{bps/Hz}$.
 For Q2, the proposed tri-hybrid architecture is shown to significantly reduce the number of RF chains and antennas without compromising system performance.
 Moreover, the higher the degree of pattern reconfigurability, the greater the potential for hardware cost savings.

 Nonetheless, a key limitation of this work lies in the reliance of the proposed algorithm on an alternating optimization framework, which does not guarantee global optimality.
-Additionally, there remains considerable room for improving the algorithm's computational efficiency.
-Future research directions include the development of more efficient optimization techniques, the design of more flexible pattern-reconfigurable antennas, the incorporation of more realistic effects (such as mutual coupling and polarization), and initial experimental validation of the tri-hybrid \ac{MIMO} system.
+Future research directions include {the development of more efficient optimization techniques for real-time applications}, the design of more flexible pattern-reconfigurable antennas, the incorporation of more realistic effects (such as mutual coupling and polarization), and initial experimental validation of the tri-hybrid \ac{MIMO} system.

 \theequation{A.\arabic{equation}}

 Based on Lemma~\ref{lemma:1}, the optimization of $\fv_{(n)}$ in~\eqref{eq:optfb} given a fixed $\bv_{(n)}$ can be rewritten as

 where $a = \bv_{(n)}^\TT\Bm_{nn}\bv_{(n)} > 0$ and $\dv = (\Qm_n - \Dm_n)\bv_{(n)}$.
 It can be inferred that the optimal solution $\fv_{(n)}^\mathsf{opt}$ must be parallel and opposite to $\dv$, i.e.,